isar/isar/docs/docs/indexes.md

 }
 ```

-Now when we try to insert a user with a username that already exists, the existing user will be replaced with the new one.
+Now when we try to insert a user with an existing username, Isar will replace the existing user with the new one.

 ```dart
 final user1 = User()